celo-org/qa-interview-assignment/README.md

 #### Install Yarn

-We use Yarn to build all of the [celo-monorepo] repo.
 Install it using the below command:

 ```
 npm install -g yarn